mongodb/mongo-csharp-driver/Docs/reference/content/upgrading.md

 ## Driver
 - [CSHARP-979](https://jira.mongodb.org/browse/CSHARP-979): `MongoConnectionStringBuilder` has been removed.
 Use the documented mongodb connection string format and/or `MongoUrlBuilder`.
 - `MongoServer` is a deprecated class.
 Anyone using `MongoClient.GetServer()` will encounter a deprecation warning and, depending on how your build is setup, may receive an error.
-It is still safe to use this API until your code is ported to the new API. *Note that this API requires the use of the `mongocsharpdriver package` which includes the legacy API.
+It is still safe to use this API until your code is ported to the new API. *Note that this API requires the use of the [mongocsharpdriver](http://nuget.org/packages/mongocsharpdriver) to include the legacy API.
 - [CSHARP-1043](https://jira.mongodb.org/browse/CSHARP-1043) and [CSHARP-1044](https://jira.mongodb.org/browse/CSHARP-1044): `ReadPreference` and `WriteConcern` were rewritten.
 These classes are now immutable.
 Any current application code that sets values on these classes will no longer function.
 Instead, you should use the With method to alter a `ReadPreference` or `WriteConcern`.

 	``` csharp